Umuzi-org/tech-department/content/projects/basic-unit-test-mocks-kata/_index.md

 smtp_secrets.sh
 ```

 Why?
 Because these credentials should be kept secret.
-If you commit them to your git repo and push it to github then anyone who wants to can read your secrets and start sending emails from your account.
+If you commit them to your git repo and push it to github then anyone who has access to your repo can read your secrets and start sending emails from your account.

+This remains true even if you make a commit that removes the secrets from the repo.

 So far so good.